-(Key : (M) indicates the mark of the Whitechapel Bellfoundry, and (B) the mark of the Norwich Foundry.)
+(Key : (M) indicates the mark of the Whitechapel Bellfoundry, and (B) the mark of the Norwich Foundry.
+For each bell the weight is shown in cwt-qtr-lb, the bell note +/- sharp or flat in cents and the nominal frequency in Hertz)

 WILLIAM CLOVER RINGING MASTER 1935 – 1967